Capstone-Projects-2022-Fall/project-fashion-finder/documentation/docs/requirements/use-case-descriptions.md

 ## Use case 1: Item tracker

-A user navigates to Fashion Finder and is fully authenticated They want to keep track of clothes in their closet.
+A user navigates to Fashion Finder app and is fully authenticated.
+They want to keep track of clothes in their closet.
 They uploads photos of each fashion piece they own.
-The user is then able to view their uploaded pieces
+The user is then able to view their uploaded pieces on their home page.
 ```mermaid
 sequenceDiagram
     title: Use case 1 -Item tracker